StartArticlesWhat is ERP (Enterprise Resource Planning)? Understand the Integrated System of...

 Strategic Planning

 Strategic planning is the foundation of a successful ERP implementation.
-At this stage, the company defines its objectives and specific goals for the new system
+At this stage, the company defines its specific objectives and goals for the new system.

 Choosing the Right System